Coldcard/firmware/docs/secure-elements.md

 of defence, a brute-force attack on all PIN combinations will breach it.)

-The Mk4 also supports new Trick PIN codes with side effects such as wiping or bricking the COLDCARD, or providing access to a decoy or duress wallet.
+COLDCARD also supports new Trick PIN codes with side effects such as wiping or bricking the COLDCARD, or providing access to a decoy or duress wallet.
 Ideally, attackers will not detect using a false PIN, even while probing the signals on the board.